Jade-ux/OurTraditions/README.md

 - [To set up my Amazon account I used this tutorial.](https://www.youtube.com/watch?v=v33Kl-Kx30o)
 - [For help with Python's string manipulation syntax in Jinja I used this guide.](https://shubhamjain.co/til/capitalizing-first-letter-in-jinja/)

+<span id="content"></span>

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

+<span id="media"></span>

 ### Media
-- The background image for this site is from https://www.toptal.com/
+- The background image for this site is from [Toptal](https://www.toptal.com/)
-- The photos used in this site were obtained from ...
+- The photo used on this site was obtained from [Unsplash](https://unsplash.com/)
+- For testing purposes I have uploaded a few images to the tradition cards, these are also from [Unsplash](https://unsplash.com/)
+- All other photos on the site are uploaded by users.

+<span id="acknowledgements"></span>

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my team at Hexagon when we were discussing the different traditions we all celebrate over Christmas and New Year.
+- Thank you to the Code Institute Tutors for help with a snagging issue
+- Thank you to Ed Bradley and Chris Palmer for their invaluable help through some of my coding questions
+- Thank you to my mentor Dick Vlaanderen for guidance on my project